LogoLogo

 On July 28, 2009 your webmaster finally met Peggy Benkard on Fishers Island.
 I had hoped to sail over to West Harbor in Marionette but the weather, again, did not cooperate so I took the 11:00 ferry from New London.
 At least I got there by boat!
 We spent several pleasant hours talking about Dolphins and looking at the website, having lunch (she bought), reviewing the 'Black Book' she received when she bought the boat in 1976/77 (more on the Black Book later), taking pictures on Sloop du Jour, fruitlessly looking for the hull number nameplate, a memorable driving tour of that part of the Island on the other side of the guarded gate, and finally, ice cream cones at Toppers before catching the 4:45 ferry back to New London.

 Peggy bought Sloop du Jour from Sam Jones of Fenwick, Old Saybrook, CT in 1976/77.
 Her name then was Julep.
 She was stored for the winters at Saybrook Marine Services (now the Between the Bridges Marina) in Old Saybrook, and owner Stu Woodman handled the sale.
 Peggy replaced the original Palmer engine with a Volvo diesel.
-In the 'Black Book" was a quotation letter dated June 4, 1962 from Bob Larson, President of US Yachts, the sales and marketing agent for O'Day, to a Fred Crossman of Maplewood, NY.
+In the 'Black Book" was a quotation letter dated June 4, 1962 from Bob Larson, President of US Yachts, the sales and marketing agent for O'Day, to a Fred Crossman of Maplewood, New Jersey.
 This letter suggests that Fred was the first owner.
 Click here to see that letter.
 Click your browser's back arrow to get back here.
 Or, Fred got a quote on a new boat but instead bought a used boat?
 Efforts, so far to track down Fred have been fruitless.
 This letter is an unsolved mystery.

 Here are a few of the pictures we took of Sloop du Jour: